 Roasting vegetables is nothing new to me.
 I’ll roast anything thing that tries to move.
 Recently, it occurred to me that I had never roasted one of my very favorite vegetables: okra.
 When it’s okra season, they’re always on my mind.
 I’ll use fresh if I can find good ones but I’m not the least bit snobbish about using frozen.
 Okra is a vegetable that freezes well.
+That means I can have Roasted Okra any time of the year.

 There’s no time like the present and, fortunately, I had okra in the freezer.
 I thawed and drained them.
 Place them on a baking sheet sprayed with non-stick spray, drizzled olive oil on them, sprinkled a generous dose of 4-1-1 seasoning and roasted at 450 degrees for about 30 minutes until they starting turning brown.